DuPage County Controlled Substance Drug Charge Attorneys

 What Are Controlled Substances?

-2. have no currently accepted medical use in treatment in the United State or lack accepted safety for use in treatment under medical supervision.
+2. Have no currently accepted medical use in treatment in the United States or lack accepted safety for use in treatment under medical supervision.

 These substances include most recreational and street drugs such as: